Chelsea Fisher

 About

-I’m currently an Assistant Professor of Anthropology at the University of South Carolina, and since 2013, I’ve been conducting research in and with the community of Yaxunah, Yucatán, Mexico.
+I work as an Assistant Professor of Anthropology at the University of South Carolina, and since 2013, I’ve been conducting research in and with the community of Yaxunah, Yucatán, Mexico.

 Research interests